 Before starting our canyoning experience, we changed into our swimsuit in the bathroom.
 It’s not recommended to wear any cotton clothes as you will get wet throughout the entire walk.

 Danny had a waterproof bag and held our water bottles and cell phones.
 Once we reached the first canyon, we placed our sandals in Danny’s bag and went barefoot.
-We followed Danny’s lead on where to step and where to hold on the rocks.
+We followed Danny’s lead on where to step and where to hold on to the rocks.

 What was awesome throughout the experience was that Danny documented our adventure.
 We didn’t have our GoPro, which would have been awesome to have.
 Regardless, he knew the best spots to take photos and ended up taking some amazing photos and videos using our cell phones, including a fun selfie shot.

 As we waded through the calm, refreshing water, we awed at the stunning landscape.
-Many of the sculpted rocks were simply beautiful with the natural erosions and carvings.
+Many of the sculpted rocks were simply beautiful with natural erosions and carvings.
 Since we were down in the canyon, the trees from the jungle provided shade throughout our journey.

 Most of the time, the water was ankle to calf-deep.
 We reached waist-deep and even shoulder-deep waters at one point.
 Since we’re short, we had to go on our tippy toes to keep our heads above the water.
 While we read that you could jump into the waters, we didn’t get the opportunity as being in the water was good enough for us!